 - Ruler – A ruler will ensure that you can draw parallel and straight lines when you need them.
 It will also help you arrange your hand lettering within a grid so you know what space you’re working with

 - Markers – The kind of writing device you’ll use is where calligraphy and hand lettering differ.
 The thing that’s really going to make your hand lettering pop is color, and that’s where markers come in.
 Your imagination’s the limit when it comes to deciding what to use!

-With right pen or marker, you’ll be well on your way to a perfected calligraphy and hand lettering.
-Do you have any tips for how to learn writing fonts in style?
+With the right pen or marker, you’ll be well on your way to a perfected calligraphy and hand lettering.
+Do you have any tips on how to learn writing fonts in style?
 Share them with other calligraphy and hand lettering artists in our comments!
-Practice makes perfect, but with patience you might be a champion calligrapher soon.
+Practice makes perfect, but with patience, you might be a champion calligrapher soon.